 Three days later, anxious that they would ultimately be identified and arrested anyway, my parents, exhustated after their incredibly journey, having stolen a boat, entered the island illegally and made false declarations when registering at a bed and breakfast, gave themselves up.
 They were arrested, held in custody, and 4 days later after a court hearing, deported to a jail in France having been banned from going back to Jersey for five years.

-The mystery of Elsie remains unsloved but my parents fight for how and where to be together was solved.
+parents fight for how and where to be together was solved.
 They made it to England where they married later that year, in the beautiful county of Kent, after 43 love letters, 1 promise and 9 years in between.
 They were together 59 years.

 They never returned to Jersey.